fexi12/python_car_db_portable_app/README.md

 - **Add New Vehicles**: Input detailed information about new cars to add to the database.
 - **View Existing Entries**: Browse through the list of cars currently in the database.
-- **Search and Filter**: Use the search bar and filters to locate specific vehicles based on various criteria.
 - **Edit or Delete Entries**: Modify or remove existing car entries as needed.

 ## Acknowledgements